 Physical assault or coerced sexual activity

 Demands or subtle pressure for sexual favors

 Any person (student, faculty, staff, or guest) who believes that discriminatory practices have been engaged in based upon gender may discuss these concerns and file informal or formal complaints of possible violations of Title IX with the Title IX Coordinator.

-Anyone can report instances of sexual harassment and sexual violence to the Title IX Coordinator in the Fine Arts Building, Room 126 or at 580-327-8415.
+Anyone can report instances of sexual harassment and sexual violence to the Title IX Coordinator in Ryerson Hall, Room 126 or at 580-327-8415.
 A complaint should be filed as soon as possible, preferably within 180 calendar days of the incident.
-A complaint can be filed online at (File A Complaint or Grievance Form) or in person in the Fine Arts Building, Room 126.
+A complaint can be filed online at (File A Complaint or Grievance Form) or in person in Ryerson Hall, Room 126.

 The university strongly encourages individuals to report any instances of sexual harassment and sexual violence to the police.